uviclibraries/wordpress/categories-navigation.md

 ---
 # Categories & Navigation

 In this exercise, you will create categories for your blog posts, and then create top-level navigation menu items for one or more categories.
+The animations and instructions below use Wordpress.com, which differs slightly from the OpenEd user interface.
 If you have any questions or get stuck as you work through this, please ask your instructor for assistance.
 Have fun!

 1. Create new categories for your blog posts:
   - Click Posts and choose one of the posts you have created.
 Click on it to open and edit it.